yepengding/bibtex-js-parser/README.md

 ### For Production

-Build a UMD script to `dist/bibtex-js-parser.js`.
+Build a UMD script to `umd/bibtex-js-parser.js` and a CommonJS script to `cjs/bibtex-js-parser.js`.

 ```shell
 npm run build